Uniform tilings in hyperbolic plane

+Omnitruncated tilings have three or more even-sided regular polygons.

 In hyperbolic geometry, a uniform hyperbolic tiling (or regular, quasiregular or semiregular hyperbolic tiling) is an edge-to-edge filling of the hyperbolic plane which has regular polygons as faces and is vertex-transitive (transitive on its vertices, isogonal, i.e. there is an isometry mapping any vertex onto any other).
 It follows that all vertices are congruent, and the tiling has a high degree of rotational and translational symmetry.

 Uniform tilings can be identified by their vertex configuration, a sequence of numbers representing the number of sides of the polygons around each vertex.
 For example, 7.7.7 represents the heptagonal tiling which has 3 heptagons around each vertex.
 It is also regular since all the polygons are the same size, so it can also be given the Schläfli symbol {7,3}.

 Uniform tilings may be regular (if also face- and edge-transitive), quasi-regular (if edge-transitive but not face-transitive) or semi-regular (if neither edge- nor face-transitive).
 For right triangles (p q 2), there are two regular tilings, represented by Schläfli symbol {p,q} and {q,p}.